jasonwebb/2d-space-colonization-experiments/README.md

 ## TODO
 - [X] Create most basic implementation
 - [ ] Add configurable support for open vs. closed venation patterns
+  * Closed patterns emerge when more than one vein is allowed to grow towards the same auxin source, as though they are "sharing" the auxin.
+  * Must also modify the criteria for auxin removal
 - [ ] Implement configurable birth rates and kill rates
 - [ ] Implement static boundary shape (leaf shape) from SVG design
 - [ ] Implement dynamic boundary shape to simulate leaf growth